-Generally, designing a website for businesses comprises adding original layouts and attractive visuals.
+Generally, designing a business website comprises adding original layouts and attractive visuals.
 However, the enterprise website design is much more complicated.

-At this level, you need to focus on the user experience more than the website's user interface.
+At this level, you must focus more on the user experience than the website's user interface.

-Statistically, 94% of all user's first impressions of a website hinges on the design.
+Statistically, 94% of all user's first impressions of a website hinge on the design.
 Thus, UI design, which covers the digital interfaces, tools, and elements of the website's visual side, is essential.